cabo/with-expert-review/draft-bormann-gendispatch-with-expert-review.md

 [^a4-]: with the necessary process to perform early allocations for registries with one of the augmented policies.

 [^a5-]: To support its objectives for the period of time while the
-    above updates haven't been finalized, this document offers text that can be copy-pasted into specifications that want to make use of the augmented policies.
+    above updates have not yet been finalized, this document offers text that can be copy-pasted into specifications that want to make use of the augmented policies.